FranklinBF/nav_in_flatland/README.md

 # nav_in_flatland

 ### What is this repository for?
 Train DRL agents on ROS compatible simulations for autonomous navigation in highly dynamic environments.
-Flatland-DRL integration is inspired by Ronja Gueldenring's work: drl_local_planner_ros_stable_baselines.
+Flatland-DRL integration is inspired by Ronja Gueldenring's work: [drl_local_planner_ros_stable_baselines](https://github.com/RGring/drl_local_planner_ros_stable_baselines.git).
 Following features are included:

+##### Navigation framework in simulator Flatland
+* Designed a framework for autonomous navigation for lang range dynamic enviornment.
+The key framework is under a finite state machine of plan_manager, which contains 5 state: INIT, WAIT_GOAL, GEN_NEW_GLOBAL, REPLAN_MID, EXEC_LOCAL
+*  Desined a task generator function, which provides easy service to set different tasks of enviornment for both training and testing

+* Integration of ros navigation move base and flatland simulator

+##### DRL training under the navigation framework in simulator Flatland
+* Training in a simulator fusion of [Flatland](https://github.com/avidbots/flatland)

 * Setup to train a local planner with reinforcement learning approaches from [stable baselines3](https://github.com/DLR-RM/stable-baselines3.git)

-* Training in a simulator fusion of [Flatland](https://github.com/avidbots/flatland)

 ### References
 * How to use flatland: http://flatland-simulator.readthedocs.io
-* drl_local_planner_ros_stable_baselines: https://github.com/RGring/drl_local_planner_ros_stable_baselines.git

 * ros navigation stack: http://wiki.ros.org/navigation

 ### How to use